Kansas City Blades: Legacy

 The Kansas City Outlaws of the United Hockey League played in the Kemper Arena for the 2004-2005 season before they folded.
 Since 2009, The Kansas City Mavericks of the ECHL play in nearby Independence, Missouri.

 Several NHL exhibition games have also been held in Kansas City since the demise of the Blades.
 The St. Louis Blues have played six exhibition games in Kansas City, including games at Kemper arena in 2003 and 2005, games at Sprint Center (now T-Mobile Center) in 2008, 2014 and 2016, & 2021 and 2022 at Cable Dahmer Arena.

 In 2018, the San Jose Barracuda, affiliate of the Blades' former partners the San Jose Sharks, held a Blades tribute night.
 The team wore Blades jerseys and changed their name/logo on social media to the Blades.

 In 2021, the Kansas City Mavericks held a Blades Tribute Night.
 Festivities included the team wearing Blades-style jerseys and logos, appearances by former Blades GM Doug Soetart and Blades captain Gary Emmons, and displaying the Blades 1991 Turner Cup champions banner.

-Trivia

-On October 3, 1997, the Blades played against 69-year-old hockey legend Gordie Howe, who suited up for one game as a member of the Detroit Vipers.

-On April 17, 1999, 269 fans with missing teeth received free admission as part of a "Toothless Night" promotion.